onsi/ginkgo/index.md

 Ginkgo uses the current time to seed the randomization.
 It prints out the seed near the beginning of the test output.
 If you notice test intermittent test failures that you think may be due to test pollution, you can use the seed from a failing suite to exactly reproduce the spec order for that suite.
 To do this pass the `--seed=SEED` flag.

+When running multiple spec suites Ginkgo defaults to running the suites in the order they would be listed on the file-system.
+You can permute the suites by passing `ginkgo --randomizeSuites`

 ### Parallel Specs

 Ginkgo has support for running specs in parallel.
 It does this by spawning separate `go test` processes and dividing the specs evenly among these processes.
 This is important for a BDD test framework, as the shared context of the closures does not parallelize well in-process.